learning-zone/java-basics/README.md

 **4. Stack**: Java Stack stores frames.It holds local variables and partial results, and plays a part in method invocation and return.
 Each thread has a private JVM stack, created at the same time as thread.
 **5. Program Counter Register**: PC (program counter) register.
 It contains the address of the Java virtual machine instruction currently being executed.
 **6. Native Method Stack**: It contains all the native methods used in the application.

 #### Q. What will be the initial value of an object reference which is defined as an instance variable?
+The object references are all initialized to `null` in Java.
+However in order to do anything useful with these references, It must set to a valid object, else you will get NullPointerExceptions everywhere you try to use such default initialized references.

 #### Q. How can constructor chaining be done using this keyword?
 #### Q. Can you declare the main method as final?
 #### Q. Can we declare a constructor as final?